Julie Meier Wright is strategic advisor to Collaborative Economics, a nationally recognized

 the Biotechnology Industry Organization in 1995.

 Ms. Wright holds a Bachelor of Arts degree in Criminology from the University of Maryland.
-She
+She has

-and a special program on competitiveness at Harvard University.
+special program on competitiveness at Harvard University.